Compare Tree Risk Assessment Quotes

 Because roots are the only thing connecting a tree to the ground and stopping it from falling over if you every too many of them too close to the trunk the tree may become unstable and fall over.

-Water pipes can be a danger when doing tree root removal.
-You never know where water pipes are passing when doing root removal.
+Water pipes can be a danger when stump removal tree services are working.
+You never know where water pipes are passing when using a stump grinder on tree roots.
 It is crucial to first examine the ground to make sure there are no water pipes.

 In case you find any, it is easier to disconnect part of the water pipes close to the roots before proceeding.
 In case this is not possible, remove the roots carefully or use specialized equipment to avoid damages.